pierrocknroll/lavarel-passport-purge-command/README.md

 # lavarel-passport-purge-command
-This command purge expired access/refresh tokens for Laravel Passport to not overload your database
+This command purges expired access/refresh tokens for Laravel Passport to not overload your database

 ## Installation
 * Install the command with composer :